What we know about the latest Ebola outbreak after WHO declares global health emergency

 Elsewhere, in the eastern DRC city of Goma, at least one Ebola case has been identified, according to a spokesperson for the Rwanda-backed AFC/M23 rebel coalition, which seized the city last year in a rapid offensive.

-In Uganda, two laboratory-confirmed cases, including one death, have so far been reported in the country’s capital Kampala, WHO reported.
-The two cases had no apparent link to each other, but the individuals had travelled from the DRC.
+In Uganda, two laboratory-confirmed cases, including one death, have been reported in the capital, Kampala, WHO reported.
+The two cases had no apparent link to each other, but the people had traveled from the DRC.

-Uganda’s media office said on Saturday the body of a Congolese man who died in Kampala had been returned to the DRC.
-The other individual is being treated in hospital, a spokesperson said.
-“There is no cause for alarm,” the office posted on X.
+Uganda’s media office said Saturday that the body of a Congolese man who died in Kampala had been returned to the DRC.
+The other patient is being treated in hospital, a spokesperson said.

 How deadly is the disease?